mitmath/julia-mit/README.md

 Pkg.add("PyPlot")
 ```

+Troubleshooting:

+* If you ran into a problem with the above steps, after fixing the
+problem you can type `Pkg.fixup()` to try to rerun the install scripts.
+* If you tried it a while ago, try running `Pkg.update()` and try again:
+  this will fetch the latest versions of the Julia packages in case
+  the problem you saw was fixed.
+* On MacOS, you will need to run `Pkg.add("Homebrew")` first.
+On
+  Windows, it will want you to run `Pkg.add("RPMmd")` first.
+* Windows binary installation is currently broken (there are a couple
+  of libraries that don't have Windows binaries set up yet); we
+  are hoping to fix this in the next few days.

 ## Running Julia in the IJulia Notebook

 Once you have followed the installation steps above, open up the